 I recently welcomed Yosef Leibman’s Emergency Medicine Update to LITFL.
 This was the first part of a concerted LITFL effort to make the evidence-base of emergency medicine and critical care more accessible.
 You may recall that I said LITFL had another project in the pipeline…

 There are plenty of ways of keeping abreast of current literature in the emergency medicine and critical care fields, whilst trying to fight off information overload.
-These include the aforementioned EMU, as well as Keeping Up with Emergency Medicine, Emergency Medicine Journal Watch, Emergency Medicine Abstracts, and review journals like Intensive Care Monitor.
+These include the aforementioned EMU, as well as Emergency Medicine Journal Watch, Emergency Medicine Abstracts, and review journals like Intensive Care Monitor.
 These sources act as filters for the latest publications off the press.
 Many of the papers covered by these sources, you don’t actually have to read.
 Often the papers are methodologically flawed, simply won’t change practice, or the filter’s summary of the paper itself is all you need to know.

 The idea for this project came as I wondered what the best clinicians in emergency medicine and critical care were reading from the published literature.
 I’d like to know what papers make them think, “you know what, that’s actually going to change what I do”, or “that’s the best explanation I’ve seen for that”, or “why didn’t someone tell me that before?”… I’m not just interested in the latest ‘hot of the press’ papers.
 I’m also interested in pre-existing, perhaps forgotten, nuggets that expert clinicians dig up in the course of trying to answer day-to-day clinical problems, as well as reviews that bring clarity to the fog of clinical practice.